phylor/nightstand-audio/README.md

 ## Start/Shutdown button

-Connect a momentary switch to pins 5 and 6.
+Connect a momentary switch to pins 5 and 25.
+Note that when using the official Raspberry Pi Touchscreen pin 5 is already used.
+You can hook the button as well as the touchscreen both to pin 5 though (e.g. use a jumper bridge).

     curl https://pie.8bitjunkie.net/shutdown/setup-shutdown.sh | bash